PedroZappa/42_push_swap/README.md

 * It takes in two stacks - `stack_a` and `stack_b`.

 * It reads input commands line by line using [get_next_line()](https://github.com/PedroZappa/42_get_next_line).
-	* For each line, it calls `ft_check_op()` which will check if the line is a valid instruction, and if so, execute the operation on the appropriate stack.
+	* For each line, it calls `ft_check_op()` which will process and check if the line contains a valid instruction.

 * After reading all the input, it checks if the stacks are in the expected sorted state:
 	* `stack_b` should be empty, so it loops through to find the first element with index=-1.
 	* `stack_a` should be sorted, so it calls `ft_is_sorted()` to check.

 	* If both conditions are met:
-		* It prints "OK" to `stdout`, meaning the instructions are valid.
+		* It prints "OK\n" to `stdout`, meaning the instructions are valid.
-		* else prints "KO" to `stdout`, meaning the instructions are invalid.
+		* else prints "KO\n" to `stdout`, meaning the instructions are invalid.
 ___
 ### `ft_check_op()`